Christina Foyle: Career

 For almost seventy years Christina Foyle presided over the Foyles literary luncheons.
 They usually took place at the Dorchester or the Grosvenor House Hotel, and usually a guest speaker (who included Bertrand Russell and Margaret Thatcher) spoke in praise of a book, as well as the author.

 In May 1936, the Left Book Club was established, and about the end of 1936 a group of “neo-Tories” proposed the creation of a right-wing book club.
-William and Christina Foyle undertook to organize it, and the Right Book Club was launched at a luncheon at the Grosvenor House Hotel in April 1937, with Lord Stonehaven, the recently-retired Chairman of the Conservative Party, presiding.
+William and Christina Foyle undertook to organize it, and the Right Book Club was launched at a luncheon at the Grosvenor House Hotel in April 1937, with Lord Stonehaven, the recently retired chairman of the Conservative Party, presiding.
 The Right Book Club republished titles with conservative and classical liberal themes.

-In 1945, control of the shop passed to Miss Foyle.
+In 1945, control of the shop passed to Christina Foyle.
 It was under her that the shop stagnated, with little investment and poorly paid staff who could be fired on a whim.
 She resisted unionisation of bookshop staff, sacking most employees just before they had worked there six months, when they would gain limited job protection rights.
 She refused to install electronic tills or calculators, and orders would not be taken by phone.
 The shop would, however, order expensive books from as far off as Germany without prepayment.

 The shop operated a payment system that required customers to queue three times: to collect an invoice for a book, to pay the invoice, then to collect the book: because sales staff were not allowed to handle cash.
 There was a shelving arrangement that categorised books by publisher, rather than by topic or author.
 A quote of this period is: "Imagine Kafka had gone into the book trade."
 In the 1980s a rival bookshop placed an advertisement in a bus shelter opposite Foyles: "Foyled again?
 Try Dillons".

 Foyle met many leading literary and political figures during her life.
 Her collection of personal correspondence included a letter from Adolf Hitler, responding to her complaint about Nazi book-burning.
 Her literary friends included Kingsley Amis, Charles de Gaulle, D. H. Lawrence, Yehudi Menuhin, J. B. Priestley, George Bernard Shaw, Margaret Thatcher, Evelyn Waugh and H. G. Wells.

 The Foyle Foundation

 The Foyle Foundation was founded in 2001 under the terms of Christina Foyle's will.
 It makes grants to other UK charities, mainly in the fields of the arts and learning (until 2009, also health).
 The 2010 accounts showed funds of over £76 million.
 Among other grants it made a large donation to the appeal to purchase the oldest intact European book, the St Cuthbert Gospel, for the British Library in 2011/12.
-To the year ending June 2010 £41.4m worth of grants had been offered by the Foyle Foundation.
+To the year ending June 2010 £41.4 million worth of grants had been offered by the Foyle Foundation.

 In popular culture

-Screenwriter Anthony Horowitz has said that Miss Foyle was the namesake for the title character, Christopher Foyle, in the ITV series Foyle's War.
+Screenwriter Anthony Horowitz has said that she was the namesake for the title character, Christopher Foyle, in the ITV series Foyle's War.